GeoffreyManda/GeoffreyManda.github.io/README.md

-# Welcome to my Personal Website
+# Geoffrey Manda's Personal Website

 This repository contains the source code for my personal website, hosted on GitHub Pages.
 The site serves as a central hub for my data analysis projects, research, and professional information.